 For an example of this, Cisco recently needed to create content about cybersecurity.
 Understandably, this isn’t one of the most exciting topics in the world.
 Cisco made content about cybersecurity and, instead of making another content marketing blog, turned it into a graphic novel.

 This was a great idea for several reasons.
-For one, Cisco’s content breathed new life into B2B marketing by using a little creativity.
+For one, Cisco’s content breathed new life into its B2B content marketing strategy by using a little creativity.
 Also, getting to read a graphic novel is more fun than skimming through a website for the 500th time.

 General Electric makes B2B content marketing engaging